sparkle-project/sparkle-project.github.io/documentation/index.md

 #### Rotating signing keys

-For regular application updates, if you both code-sign your application with Apple's Developer ID program and include a public EdDSA key for signing your update archive, Sparkle allows rotating keys by issuing a new update that changes either your Apple code signing certificate or your EdDSA keys.
+For regular application updates, if you both code-sign your application with Apple's Developer ID program and include a public EdDSA key for signing your update archive, Sparkle allows rotating keys by issuing a new update that changes either your Apple code signing certificate or your EdDSA keys (but not both).
+For applications that opt into enabling [SUVerifyUpdateBeforeExtraction](/documentation/customization/), the update archive must also be an Apple Developer ID code signed disk image.

 We recommend rotating keys only when necessary like if you need to change your Developer ID certificate, lose access to your EdDSA private key, or need to change (Ed)DSA keys due to [migrating away from DSA](eddsa-migration).